Our Children's Trust: Juliana v. United States

 The government has sought to delay and dismiss the case for various concerns.
 The case was scheduled to begin trial in the District Court on October 29, 2018, following the Supreme Court's and Ninth Circuit Court of Appeals’ initial denials of the government's requests to stay the case.
-Ultimately, the U.S. Supreme Court issued a stay days before trial was set to begin and the case went up to the Ninth Circuit Court of Appeals on interlocutory appeal.
+Ultimately, the Supreme Court issued a stay days before trial was set to begin and the case went up to the Ninth Circuit Court of Appeals on interlocutory appeal.

-The Ninth Circuit Court of Appeals heard oral arguments on June 4, 2019 in Portland, Oregon in front of a three-judge panel from the Ninth Circuit consisting of Mary H. Murguia, Andrew D. Hurwitz, and Josephine Staton (sitting by assignment), all of whom were appointed to the bench by former president Obama.
+The Ninth Circuit Court of Appeals heard oral arguments on June 4, 2019, in Portland, Oregon in front of a three-judge panel from the Ninth Circuit consisting of Mary H. Murguia, Andrew D. Hurwitz and Josephine Staton (sitting by assignment), all of whom had been appointed to the bench by President Barack Obama.

-The Ninth Circuit scheduled oral argument on the appeal for the week of June 3, 2019 in Portlanand the appeal was ultimately heard on June 4 in front of a different three-judge panel from the Ninth Circuit consisting of Mary H. Murguia, Andrew D. Hurwitz, and Josephine Staton (sitting by assignment), all of whom were appointed to the bench by former president Obama.

 On January 17, 2020, in a 2-1 decision, the Ninth Circuit panel dismissed the case, without prejudice, on redressability grounds.
-To establish standing, the plaintiffs needed to show that they have injuries that are caused by the government and redressable by the court.
-The majority opinion found that the District Court “correctly found the injury requirement met” and that the plaintiffs had provided sufficient evidence to show the government was a substantial factor in causing Plaintiffs’ injuries.
-However, the panel dismissed the case without prejudice for lack of redressability because it concluded the court lacked the power to order plaintiffs’ requested injunctive relief, which included an order requiring the government to prepare a remedial plan to transition the U.S. energy system off of fossil fuels.
+To establish standing, the plaintiffs needed to show that they have injuries that are caused by the government and are redressable by the court.
+The majority opinion found that the District Court “correctly found the injury requirement met" and that the plaintiffs had provided sufficient evidence to show the government was a substantial factor in causing plaintiffs’ injuries.
+However, the panel dismissed the case without prejudice for lack of redressability because it concluded that the court lacked the power to order plaintiffs’ requested injunctive relief, which included an order requiring the government to prepare a remedial plan to transition the U.S. energy system off of fossil fuels.